What can I do at the museum?

 What are your maximum/minimum group sizes and how many adults should we bring?

 Generally our minimum group size is 8, although we may make exceptions for SEN groups or KS5.
-Our maximum group size for workshops is around 30 and no more than 30 children can fit into the Planetarium for one showing.
+Our maximum group size for workshops is around 30 and no more than 31 people (including accompanying adults) can fit into the Planetarium for one showing.

 The number of adults for a group depends on the group.
 For Early Years groups, we recommend an adult: child ratio of around 1:4.
 At KS1 and KS2 we would recommend 1:6.
 For KS3 upwards, we would recommend a 1:15 staffing level.
 Your knowledge of your own pupils will obviously help to inform the levels of staffing required.
 Please note that whatever the age of the school party, you are responsible for the behaviour of the group at all times.